 Narcissists are the ultimate reincarnation of Chameleons.
 Let’s not forget that some of them will voice their dislike for someone or something.
-Yet, they will engage the new supply to fit their agenda and then discard.
+Yet, they will engage the new supply to fit their agenda and then discard him/her when they want to.
 It’s a cycle they know too well, and have learned to embrace their entire lives.

 Simply put, it’s the ability of a Narc to make you doubt your perception or understanding of a certain event and/or it’s accuracy.
 It is not easy to understand unless you have experienced it first hand because we are all used to dealing with things in a straightforward manner: You ask a question, you get an answer.
-With gas-lighting either:
+With gaslighting It looks like this:

 - You get a reply but its not really responsive to the question (e.g. Question: were you unfaithful to me?
 Answer: I love you.
 You are the only one I love.
 It’s always been only you.
 Why are you doing this?).

 - You get the silent treatment (Why do you ask me these things when you know they’re so hurtful to me?
 Why do you do this to me all the time?
 I don’t wish to have this conversation) then you hear crickets for two weeks because he’s stopped talking to you, or